Texarkanine/little-ca/README.md

 ## Configuration

-You can customize the behavior of Little CA by creating a `config.mk` file.
+You can customize the behavior of littlelan CA by creating a `config.mk` file.
 This file allows you to set default values for various options without having to specify them on the command line each time.
 This file will be created automatically from [config.mk.template](./config.mk.template) the first time any command is run.

 This file allows you to specify *defaults* for your certificate creation processes.